A-DYB/warframe-weapon-simulator/Readme.md

 -Heat armor regeneration not working correctly

+-Higher crit tiers for acolytes not fully understood

 ## Things that may not be added (too weapon specific)
 -Spool up weapon functionality